Faster. Better. More efficient.

 Automated billing software makes reattempting failed payments almost effortless.

 You simply set up an automated collection retry schedule.
-And once you’ve done this, the billing platform will re-attempt collection on those failed payments according to your schedule.
-For example, you may want the system to re-attempt collection three and five days after the initial failed attempt.
+And once you’ve done this, the recurring billing software will re-attempt collection on those credit cards' failed payments according to your schedule.
+For example, you may want the billing platform to re-attempt collection three and five days after the initial failed attempt.

 6. Simplify plan migrations with customer empowerment.

-Any subscription plan migrations customers make are then applied to their billing automatically and relayed in real-time to other integrated business software.
+Any subscription plan migrations customers make are then applied automatically to their recurring billing and relayed in real-time to other integrated business software.
 This frees up your team to focus on more complex customer needs.

 7. Take the manual work out of price uplifts.